aws/aws-fpga/hdk/cl/examples/README.md

     $ aws configure         # to set your credentials (found in your console.aws.amazon.com page) and region (Required: us-east-1)

-During the F1 preview, not all FPGA-specific AWS CLI commands are available to the public.
-To extend your AWS CLI installation, please execute the following:

-    $ aws configure add-model --service-model file://$AWS_FPGA_REPO_DIR/sdk/aws-cli-preview/ec2_preview_model.json

-**NOTE**: *The EC2 extension JSON file has been updated to enable support for the `create-fpga-image` command used in [Step 3](https://github.com/aws/aws-fpga/tree/master/hdk/cl/examples#3-submit-the-design-checkpoint-to-aws-to-register-the-afi).*

 ### 1. Pick one of the examples and move to its directory

 There are couple of ways to start a new CL: one option is to copy one of the examples provided in the HDK and modify the design files, scripts and constrains directory.